Hip Dysplasia

 4. Subluxable

-Subluxable is also one of the hip dislocation types but comparatively rare than others.
+Subluxable is also one of the hip deformity types but comparatively rare compared to others.
 In this hip dysplasia, the ball is placed within the socket when the baby is resting.
 But during certain activities that involve pushing the hip, the ball can come out of the socket partially.

 5. Subluxed